 You can’t put the idea in someone’s head if they are not considering it, but it can be a huge relief to someone to be asked the question and feel able to talk about it.

 - For immediate support, call your Employee Assistance Programme, who will be able to help.
-The Samaritans also have a 24/7 helpline on 116 123.

 - If you think they’re about to attempt suicide imminently, call 999 or take them to your nearest emergency department.

 - If you think the risk of suicide is high but not imminent, encourage them to get in touch with their friends or family, their GP or another professional.

 Listening to someone doesn’t mean you have to solve all their problems, but you should be supportive and encourage them to get the help they need.
 And don’t agree to keep the situation to yourself.